open-pisciculture/open-source-fish-farming-prototypes/README.md

 ## Licenses

 ### Software
 The software is licensed under an [MIT License](https://opensource.org/licenses/MIT).
+A copy of the license has been included in the repository and can be found [here](https://github.com/open-pisciculture/temp-open-fish-farming/blob/main/LICENSE-MIT.txt).

 ### Hardware
 The hardware design files are licensed under a CERN Open Source Hardware license version 2 CERN-OHL-P. Details of the license can be found [here](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2).